 Nike is an American multinational corporation that manufactures and sells footwear, apparel, sports equipment, and accessories.
 Apart from showcasing the importance of green initiatives through advertising, Nike is a leader in putting green ideas into practice.

 Nike aggressively pursues the line of sustainable products that are made using environmentally-friendly materials like recycled polyester, and also use renewable energy sources in manufacturing.

 When thinking about environmentally-responsible companies, tech giants such as Apple don’t often pop into the mind.

 However, the company based in Cupertino, CA focuses on three aspects of sustainability — minimizing the impact on climate, preserving natural resources, and using safer materials in its products and work environment.

 As a part of that commitment, Apple has created several wind and solar farms that power their data centers, retail stores, and corporate offices.

-The corporation is actively preserving materials through increased production efficiency, renewable resources, and designing durable products that last longer.
+The corporation is also actively preserving materials through increased production efficiency, renewable resources, and designing durable products that last longer.

 If you’re an outdoorsy type, you must’ve heard of Patagonia, one of the world’s most successful retailers of activewear.
 Since outdoorsy folks are usually very eco-conscious, it should surprise that Patagonia’s corporate philosophy is green to the core.

-They’ve invested in repair centers around the world to increase the longevity of their products and lower the carbon footprint that goes with manufacturing new items.
+They have invested in repair centers around the world to increase the longevity of their products and lower the carbon footprint that goes with manufacturing new items.

 Although Patagonia’s corporate philosophy is “100% For the Planet," they are still not 100% sustainable.
 But, they are honest about it.
 For example, they admit to still using fossil fuels to produce rainproof shells for their coats.